Backed by the Pentagon

 - The Mexican military was going to provide the vehicles for the movie Once upon a Time in Mexico, but they changed their minds once they found out the villain was an army general.
 The filmmakers had to make do with donations from private collectors.

-- The 2010 remake of The Karate Kid got official support from the Chinese government, and features several prominent scenes set in notable national landmarks.
+- The remake The Karate Kid (2010) got official support from the Chinese government, and features several prominent scenes set in notable national landmarks.

 - Sergei Eisenstein's films are made of this trope.
 The best example would have to be the film October: Ten days that shook the world in which Eisenstein convinced the powers that be to actually have the Cruiser "Aurora" shell the Winter Palace again.
 Apparently more people were injured in its re-enactment of the storming of the palace than were in the actual, historical event.